example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 I think that what is still missing, in the current Puppet modules' ecosystem, are two fundamental points:

-- Patterns to extend reusability of higher abstraction layer modules (as decribed here)
+- Patterns to extend reusability of higher abstraction layer modules (as described in this post)
 - Standardization in the component application modules

-I suppose and hope we will see proposals and suggestions on how reusabilty patterns will be extended to higher abstraction modules, maybe claryfing the naming (here sometimes I talked about "reusable profiles", even if profiles, as originally described in Craig Dunn's post, are not so similar to the reusable abstraction modules discussed here).
+I suppose and hope we will see proposals and suggestions on how reusability patterns will be extended to higher abstraction modules, maybe clarifying the naming (here sometimes I talked about "reusable profiles", even if profiles, as originally described in Craig Dunn's post, are not so similar to the reusable abstraction modules discussed here).

 As for the second point, a possible approach on how to face the standardization of the component modules, or even rethink the whole concept of component modules, is going to be presented in the second part of this post.